 As soon as we receive the police report, Mr. Murphy's check will be sent to your office.

 The first paragraph states the situation and provides the purpose for writing.
-The second paragraph gives the reader details he or she needs, and the final paragraph tells the reader what should happen next.
+The second paragraph gives the reader details they need, and the final paragraph tells the reader what should happen next.